fastrgv/RufasSwap/README.md

 ----------------------------------------------
 ## Build instructions for Rufaswap

-Three [pre-compiled] binary executables are provided, one for windows (rufaswap.exe), one for gnu/linux (rufaswap_gnu) and one for OS-X (rufaswap_osx).
-The OSX executable is intended to have minimal runtime requirements.
-The linux binary, rufaswap_gnu, is intended to run on 64-bit linux in the presence of the directory "libs", which contains some dynamically loaded libraries that can be, but need not be present on a target system: freetype & GLFW3.
-The windows executable requires the included DLLs to be collocated with it to run;  so it was put into its own separate directory to avoid clutter.

-Build scripts are now described;  and due to a recent script change, a Windows or linux build machine need not have a C++ compiler installed.
-Only GNAT is required.
+Build scripts for AdaCore Ada [with its own g++] are provided.
+But should also work for GNAT from the GNU Compiler Collection, with minor changes.

 -------------------------------------------------------
+msWin32 => wcmp32.bat
+or
 msWin64 => wcmpa.bat

 -------------------------------------------------------
 MacOSX => ocmpss.sh:

-build script for generating a portable executable that will run on most OS-X platforms whether or not they have non-standard libraries such as GLFW, SFML installed.
+build script for generating a portable executable that will run on most OS-X platforms whether or not they have non-standard libraries such as GLFW installed.
 I used this to build the executable that I deliver, named rufaswap_osx.

 ------------------------------------------------------
 GNU/Linux => lcmpd2.sh:

-utilizes some relocatable libraries that I deliver in this bundle under ./libs/.
-I use this to build the gnu/linux executable that I deliver, named rufaswap_gnu, which should run in the presence of ./libs, whether or not your system has the libraries in it.

-If the delivered linux binary does not run...

-* Manually install GNAT GPL from libre.adacore.com/download/.
-* Rerun the compile script lcmpd.sh, or lcmpss.sh.

 ### Link Problems during linux build: